 That’s a lot of complaints, but it shouldn’t turn you off from the game.
 If it does, you certainly have your free pick of remakes to choose from – Final Fantasy Origins for the PlayStation is the best mix of modern updates and original intent (most modern remakes change the magic system).
-I’m not even sure I would recommend this version if you’re only casually interested, but to put it another way, I’m still not even sure I like older RPGs and I enjoyed my time here without reservations.
+I’m not even sure I would recommend this Famicom version if you’re only casually interested, but on the other hand, I’m still not even sure I like older RPGs and I enjoyed my time here without reservations.
 Granted, I’m not sure how much of this was coming right off of Wizardry and viewing any generosity as an improvement.

 Special mention should go to the music.
 Nobuo Uematsu’s melodies here are classics, still referenced and remixed today, both in and out of the series.
 The first nine notes of the battle victory tune might even be recognizable to people who haven’t played a single game in the series, while the title theme continues to form the base of every Final Fantasy game’s theme through the series.